 The geographic scope of our grantmaking is principally East and Southeast Asia.
 The Foundation's guidelines and resources do not allow inclusion of South or Central Asia as a primary focus of activity, although work on inter-Asia connections may be considered.
-While travel, publications, conferences and/or translation may be included as components of a larger project, we do not support stand-alone travel, publication, translation or individual research projects, and funding is not generally provided for stand-alone conferences, or film or television productions.
-Given the volume of inquiries we receive and because Asian studies is now well-integrated into American higher education, except through Special Initiatives (see below) we do not, as a rule, assist individual institutions with the development of their Asian studies programs.
+While travel, publications, conferences and/or translation may be included as components of a larger project, we do not support stand-alone travel, publication, translation or individual research projects, and only limited funding is available for stand-alone conferences, or film or television productions.
+Given the volume of inquiries we receive and because Asian studies is now well-integrated into American higher education, except through Special Initiatives (see below) we are not able, as a rule, to assist individual institutions with the development of their Asian studies programs.

-Letters of inquiry can be submitted at any time through our online portal.
-Should you have questions in advance of completing the Letter of Inquiry, you may e-mail them to email@example.com.
+Concept notes can be submitted at any time through our online portal.
+Should you have questions in advance of completing the concept note, you may e-mail them to firstname.lastname@example.org.

 Please read all of the information in the General Foundation Guidelines before applying through our online portal.

-The Asia Program frequently runs multi-year grants competitions on specific issues, themes or fields relevant to the study of Asia.
+The Asia Program runs periodic multi-year grants competitions on specific issues, themes or fields relevant to the study of Asia.